freqlabs/scw-freebsd/README.md

 server in this example.  _This server is for demonstration purposes only and may cease to exist at any time._

-As a side note, the boot server in these demos does not have a public IP address so is only accessible from within the Scaleway private network.

 [scaleway-cli]: https://github.com/scaleway/scaleway-cli

 ### Creating a server